(Last updated Sept 2017)

 - Keep all valuables where they belong: somewhere safe and out of sight.
 This means putting handbags under car seats, for example.

-- Political demonstrations sometimes occur in the city centre.
-These are not a direct threat to tourists, but to avoid possible disturbance, choose routes that go through the northern and eastern suburbs of Harare rather than directly through the city centre.
+- Political demonstrations sometimes occur in the city centres.
+These are not a direct threat to tourists, but to avoid possible disturbance and traffic, choose routes that go through the northern and eastern suburbs of Harare rather than directly through the city centre.

 - On inter-city roads there are a number of toll gates which cost $2 each, payable in cash.